-Then I muted all the kids, and I led them in some simple stretches and a fun warm-up of the Pizza Hut Song.
+Then I muted all the kids and led them in simple stretches and a fun warm-up of the Pizza Hut Song.
 I couldn’t hear them, but I could see the smiles and giggles as they sang along!

 We then reviewed singing the major scale using the tonic sol-fa hand signs.
-I only gave them the starting note, and we sang accapella.
+I only gave them the starting note, and we sang acapella.
 (I don’t use the piano in the class, so this is nothing new for them.)
 Then I asked for volunteers to try it by themselves.
-ALL of them put up their hands, so everyone sang and signed the scale.
+They all put up their hands, so everyone sang and signed the scale.
 (I unmuted the mics as their turn came up!)
 It was a GREAT review because they don’t have the hand sign cards on the wall like in my studio.

 Then we played our ear-training game.
 They needed a chair, I play the chords on the piano twice.
 They stand up when they hear major, sit down when they hear minor, cover their eyes when they hear diminished…lots of smiles and giggles.

 I then introduced The Cactus Song.

 I asked if they had any succulents or cacti in their houses and shared some cool fun facts about cactus.
 (Seriously, Cacti are BADASS plants!
 Like, some cacti are so heavy, if they fell on you, you would DIE.)